Lukasz-pluszczewski/czarny-frontend-boilerplate/README.md

 1. **Clone the project**. `git clone git@bitbucket.org:tapchan/frontend-boilerplate.git`.
 3. **Install dependencies**. `npm i`
 4. **Run the app**. `npm start`
 This will run the automated build process, start up a webserver, and open the application in your default browser.
 When doing development with this kit, this command will continue watching all your files.
 Every time you hit save the code is rebuilt, linting runs, and tests run automatically.
-Note: The -s flag is optional.
-It enables silent mode which suppresses unnecessary messages during the build.

 ##Initial Machine Setup
 1. **Install [Node 6.2.0 or greater](https://nodejs.org)** - Need to run multiple versions of Node?
 Use [nvm](https://github.com/creationix/nvm).